prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-adunit-ios.md

 `identifier`: A String Optional, if not nil contains a unique identifier for the AdUnit.

-`customKeywords`: A Dictionary with each item containing an Array of Strings.

 `userKeywords`: Computed property that returns the customerKeywords.

 `refreshTime`: A Double Optional used to set the auto refresh time in milliseconds.

+`didReceiveResponse`: A Boolean indicating if the Prebid response was received within the specified time.

+`timeOutSignalSent`: A Boolean to determine if delegate call needs to be made after timeout delegate is sent

+`customKeywords <private>`: A Dictionary with each item containing an Array of Strings.

+`isInitialCallMade <private>`: A Boolean indicating if a refresh needs to be made even though fetchDemand has not been initialized.

+`adServerObject <private>`: An AnyObject Optional.

 ---